-M68 is a network of a people within Gateway who are helping to establish practical ways for the Church to show God's love to those in need.
-It takes it’s name from Micah 6v8.
-'And what does the Lord require of you? to act justly and to love mercy and to walk humbly with your God’.
+In addition to what we do individually and with CAP, Gateway has a network of a people (known as 'M68') who are helping to establish practical ways for the Church to show God's love to those in need.
+It takes it’s name from chapter 6 of a book of the Bible called Micah which says "And what does the Lord require of you? to act justly and to love mercy and to walk humbly with your God."

 Currently this group is focussing on four priority areas:

 We are motivated by the love and example of Jesus to show God’s love practically to those in need - as individuals, families and together as a Church.
 This group exists to find new ways to meet the immediate needs of people in Basingstoke.

 One further way we do this is by supporting Ema, a member of Gateway who is serving God in Mozambique.
 Ema and the team seek to safely relocate trafficked women, help them find hope for the future and equip them with a self-sustaining means of living outside of trafficking.
 As a means of helping these women break free and find new ways to feed and support themselves and their families, they created a jewellery business, which generates enough money to support the women employed.